 - Inspire

-Though not always obvious or explicit—an invitational postcard or social media post doesn’t say “This is Step 1 and we are inviting you to an event where you can consider Jesus” and a clear podcast and notes on How we got our Bible and why we can trust it doesn’t say, “This is Step 4 and you are being instructed in the Christian faith so you will become a mature disciple” through each of these steps and all the materials we create, we keep in mind our North Star, the goal of fulfilling the Great Commission as the fixed point around which everything on our website, in this book, and in our ministry takes its direction.
+Though not always obvious or explicit—an invitational postcard or social media post doesn’t say “This is Step 1 and we are inviting you to an event where you can consider Jesus” and a clear podcast and notes on How we got our Bible and why we can trust it doesn’t say, “This is Step 4 and you are being instructed in the Christian faith so you will become a mature disciple” through each of these steps and all the materials we create, we keep in mind our North Star, the goal of fulfilling the Great Commission as the fixed point around which everything on our website and in our ministry takes its direction.

-This is needed in the church at large
+Why this is needed in the church at large

-Additional implications of fully fulfilling the Great Commission as our North Star
+Additional implications of fully fulfilling the Great Commission as our North Star in church communications

 Because of the eternal importance of the Great Commission, I encourage consistently evaluating and measuring the results of your communications—not only in numerical response but in the changed lives of the people receiving them.
-No matter what they look like, no matter the latest technology or social media involved, if people are not taking steps towards coming to know Jesus as Savior and growing as disciples, your communications are not ultimately successful.
+No matter what your communications look like, no matter the latest technology or social media involved, if people are not taking steps towards coming to know Jesus as Savior and growing as disciples, your communications are not ultimately successful.

 Because of this emphasis, though design, trends, and tools are important and I teach and offer resources in all these areas, I realize they are not of primary importance.
 I strive to make much of my content and training timeless because though design trends, social media, and our computer creation tools will all change, the purpose and goal of our church communications, fully fulfilling the Great Commission, won't.

 Because "out of the abundance of the heart, the mouth speaks (Luke 6:45)" I also believe out of the abundance of the heart the computer creates and there is a lot of emphasis on this site on the importance of the spiritual life of the church communicator.
-I believe you must be strong in the Lord and grounded in His Word to carry out the eternally significant work you are called to do.
+You must be strong in the Lord and grounded in His Word to carry out the eternally significant work you are called to do.
 You must believe in the importance of fully fulfilling the Great Commission before it can permeate your work.

 Having said that, I realize that no one comes into church communication ministry a perfect and mature disciple of Jesus and I most certainly have not arrived at that place.
 We are all on pilgrimage and my goal is to help you in every way I can to not only help your church create communications that fully fulfill the Great Commission but that as you do that, that you also will grow into the mature disciple Jesus wants you to be.